evrythng/epcis2.js/README.md

 }
 ```

+### CBV attributes autocomplete

-The latest version of the SDK enables you to easily search among all attributes of each Common Business Vocabulary.
+The latest version of the SDK enables you to easily search among all attributes of each Core Business Vocabulary.
 In order to do this, for example, you can import `actionType` as we did in the script above.
 Then, by typing `actionType.` as a parameter of the `setAction` method of the `ObjectEvent` class, you will be displayed all the attributes associated to this particular CBV.
 The list of all CBVs and the respective attributes can be viewed in ./src/cbv/cbv.js.